efmomoh/Capstone-Project-HTML-CSS-JS/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my Microverse studying partners, morning session, standup team and the entire team at Microverse for aiding and encouraging me and for making this capstone project a success.
+I would like to thank Creative Commons for their hard work put in as a team for this awesome UX Design.
+Hence, this project was built based on Ceative Commons legal designs, thanks team for the success.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>